mspontes360/application-security/README.md

 <p>Integrating the application with external APIs (Spring Cloud OpenFeign).<p>

-<p>Development of a user registration application and integration with Postgresql database.<p>
+<p>Development of a user registration application and integration with Postgresql database, as well as the login and password security application.<p>

 ### Technologies used
 * Java